pkarsy/sshportfw/README.md

 The "forwardings.json" file is on purpose very simple and does not have any other functionality.
 All other options (for example Username Hostname and of course Comment) are ignored.
 For all other possibilities, the powerful "~/.ssh/config" file can be used by creating a new "Host" entry.

-### STEP 3: login to every SSH server with the command line BEFORE run
+### STEP 3: login to every SSH server manually using the command line
-for example
 ```sh
 > ssh router # The same host as the host inside forwardings.json
 # Or if inside forwardings.json the server is "10.5.2.1"